developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/keycapture/index.md

 -----

-## Mapping Psion Function Keys
+## Mapping Proprietary Function Keycodes
-The function keys of Zebra's Psion devices running Windows Mobile return a proprietary set of Unicode values via Windows character messages rather than the values expected from Windows `keydown/keyup` messages.
+The function keys of certain Zebra devices running Windows Mobile, including the WorkAbout Pro 4 and Omnii XT15 (with Windows Embedded Handheld 6.5), return a proprietary set of Unicode values via Windows character messages rather than the values expected from Windows `keydown/keyup` messages.
 For example, pressing the F1 key returns the hexadecimal value E001 (57345 decimal) rather than the hex value 0x70 (112 decimal) as generally expected.
-This can lead to compatibility issues for Enterprise Browser apps when running on Psion devices with Windows Mobile.
+This can lead to compatibility issues for Enterprise Browser apps when running on such devices with Windows Mobile.

-For such scenarios, Zebra developed and recommends a means of mapping the Psion proprietary Unicode values of function keys used by an Enterprise Browser application to Microsoft virtual keycode values.
+For such scenarios, Zebra developed and recommends a means of mapping the proprietary Unicode values of function keys used by an Enterprise Browser application to Microsoft virtual keycode values.

 > **Note**: This method should be used only for function keys.

 ### Enable and specify mapping
-Mapping the function keys on a Psion device requires adding a few lines to the app's `Config.xml` file, creating a file to specify the mapping assignments and copying the file to the device.
+Mapping the function keys on a qualifying device requires adding a few lines to the app's `Config.xml` file, creating a file to specify the mapping assignments and copying the file to the device.

-**To map Psion function keys**:
+**To map proprietary function keys**:

 **&#49;.
 Add the three code lines shown below to the app's** `Config.xml` **file** as a child of the &lt;Configuration&gt; parent node: